The Name of a Tribe That Defined a Nation

 Remember us, the Helvetii, the Celts, not just as warriors who once defied Rome but as the forebears of the Swiss and other modern nations' spirit, an inheritance that continues to inspire and unite and sometimes still divides.

-Our story lives on in the echoes of the mountains, the whisper of the forests, the roar of the rivers, and the names of many sites and modern cities.
+Our story lives on in the echoes of the mountains, the whisper of the forests, the roar of the rivers, and in the names of many sites and modern cities.

 Not the end